Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Japan Dietary Habits and Food Education

 The Japanese traditional meal called Ichiju Sansai (一汁三菜) is a balanced diet of rice, protein (typically fish and tofu), and vegetables, usually eaten three times a day.
-While the Japanese do eat non-Japanese foods regularly and consume more red meat and dairy products than previous generations, this meal provides the majority of the essential nutrients.
+While the Japanese eat non-Japanese foods regularly and consume more red meat and dairy products than previous generations, this meal provides most of the essential nutrients.

 In terms of education, Japanese children are taught healthy, sustainable eating habits and attitudes about food from childhood.
-Students learn about different seasonal and local produce and how to cook them from nutrition teachers, among other life skills.
+Students learn about different seasonal and local produce and how to cook them, among other life skills.

-Beyond Japan’s longest average life expectancy in the world, its globally recognized healthy cuisine, and food education program taught at schools is a Japanese philosophy of shokuiku (食育)—”food education.”
+Beyond Japan’s longest average life expectancy, its globally recognized healthy cuisine and food education program taught at schools is a Japanese philosophy of shokuiku (食育)—”food education.”
 Shokuiku is an educational philosophy based on a social consciousness to eat well.
 Embraced by the government, shokuiku programs teach the younger generation the appropriate knowledge of nutrition and food culture.

 What’s unique about the Japanese view on nutrition and food education?

-Let’s go over some factors that make the Japanese view on nutrition and food education unique.
+Let’s review some factors that make the Japanese view on nutrition and food education unique.
 They are:

 - Ma-go-wa-ya-sa-shi-ii (まごわやさしい)